Eye Care Tips Your Ophthalmologist Wants You To Know

 Maintain An Active, Healthy Lifestyle

-Pediatric eye doctors and optometrists with patients of all ages agree: maintaining a healthy lifestyle is one of the best ways to keep your eyes healthy too.
+Pediatric eye doctors and optometrists with patients of all ages agree that maintaining a healthy lifestyle is one of the best ways to keep your eyes healthy.
 “In a new study, investigators found that ideal cardiovascular health, which is indicative of a healthy lifestyle, was associated with lower odds for ocular diseases especially diabetic retinopathy,” The Hindustan Times writes.
 The same study, published in the American Journal of Medicine (AJM), reveals that an active lifestyle can also significantly decrease the likelihood of glaucoma, cataracts, and age-related macular degeneration.
 Overall, half of the 2.2 billion cases of impaired vision and blindness caused by these common eye diseases could be prevented with a healthy diet and regular exercise.

 For optimal eye health, an eye doctor for adults generally suggests eating leafy greens, oily fish like tuna and salmon, and foods high in protein (try eggs, beans, and nuts).
 The Mayo Clinic recommends 150 minutes of moderate aerobic activity and at least two days of strength training per week to reap the full health benefits of exercise — including improved vision and eye health.